drorlab/pensa/tutorial/README.md

         --max_num_clusters 12 \
         --write_num_clusters 2

-The clusteering script, as invoked above, performs the following tasks:
+The clustering script, as invoked above, performs the following tasks:
  - It plots the number of frames from each simulation in each cluster.
 The number of clusters in which to divide the ensemble is determined via ```--write_num_clusters```).
  - It sorts the frames from each simulation into their corresponding cluster.
 The bases of the corresponding filenames are given via ```out_frames_a```, and ```out_frames_b```, respectively.
  - It calculates the With-In-Sum-Of-Squares (WSS) for different numbers of clusters (the maximum number provided via ```--max_num_clusters```) and plots the result.
 This plot can be used to determine the optimal number of clusters.